-Some people have genetic predisposition towards this particular medical condition (Hispanics, Asian Americans, African Americans, and Pacific Islanders).
-Others develop it due to different lifestyle factors such as unhealthy diet, inactive lifestyle, and being overweight.
+Some people have a genetic predisposition towards this particular medical condition (Hispanics, Asian Americans, African Americans, and Pacific Islanders).
+Others develop it due to different lifestyle factors such as an unhealthy diet, an inactive lifestyle, and being overweight.

 Sometimes, the hormonal changes that take place during pregnancy will contribute to the development of gestational diabetes.
 Other times, a person will develop diabetes due to genetic mutations, hormonal diseases, pancreatitis, and even certain medications.

 Although symptoms vary depending on the type of diabetes, common ones include:

 - excessive thirst